mz347247/eva/README.md

 Whether to compute the return using the md data or read from the available actual returns on DFS

 ### **lookback_window** : ***int***
 The maximum looking back period for factor construction.
-The unit is second.
+The unit is second

 ### **save_path** : ***str***
-The directory to save the temporary evaluation statistics and the evaluation report.
+The directory to save the temporary evaluation statistics and the evaluation report

+### **log_path** : ***str***
+The directory to save the output and error files when running the evaluation program on HPC